livechat/design-system/README.md

 # How to test?

-We have prepared a document describing testing process and principals [here](./TESTING.md).
+We have prepared a document describing testing process and principles [here](./TESTING.md).

 # How to release?